nltk/nltk_book/book/ch04-extras.rst

 it is overkill because we could have done a direct count:
 ``phrase.count('(') == phrase.count(')')``.
 However, we
-can use stacks for more sophisticated processing of strings containing nested structure, as shown in convert-parens_.
+can use stacks for more sophisticated processing of strings containing nested structure, as shown in code-convert-parens_.
 Here we build a (potentially deeply-nested) list of lists.
 Whenever a token other than a parenthesis is encountered, we add it to a list at the appropriate level of nesting.